Photos to Inspire Your Machu Picchu Trip

 Alpacas at Machu Picchu

-Alpacas are a staple at Machu Picchu: getting gorgeous photos of them during your visit the site won’t be too hard.
+Alpacas are a staple at Machu Picchu.
+Getting gorgeous photos of them during your visit won’t be hard!
 And unlike at Sacsayhuaman in Cusco, where the alpacas you see are typically owned by female artisans ~ the alpacas at Machu Picchu seem to be roaming wild, a part of the landscape.

 Alpacas grazing.